Pundi X (NPXS) Price Down 5.2% This Week

 Buying and Selling Pundi X

-It is usually not currently possible to buy alternative cryptocurrencies such as Pundi X directly using U.S. dollars.
-Investors seeking to acquire Pundi X should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Changelly or GDAX.
+It is usually not possible to buy alternative cryptocurrencies such as Pundi X directly using US dollars.
+Investors seeking to trade Pundi X should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Coinbase or Changelly.
 Investors can then use their newly-acquired Bitcoin or Ethereum to buy Pundi X using one of the aforementioned exchanges.

 Receive News & Updates for Pundi X Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Pundi X and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.